The U.S. Fish and Wildlife Service has released a final hunting plan for Patuxent Research Refuge (NWR) in Maryland

 Our Two Entrances:

 North Tract offers 25 miles of trail for walking, biking, and horseback riding.
 With less visitation than South Tract, North Tract offers a quiet atmosphere for those seeking solitude.
 The grounds are open from 8:00 am to 4:00 pm.
 The refuge closes for federal holidays and occasionally for scheduled hunts.
-(Some trail closures should be expected on Mondays and Saturdays for turkey hunting.
-All trails reopen May 23rd.)

 Location and Contact Information